The wonderful world of methane 1

 Oil is great for mobility as it’s easy to fuel up and very energy-dense.
 Plus you can use it for power production plus heat generation.
 It has taken on a bad reputation over the last couple of years but much of that has been undeserved.

 Just like oil, Natural Gas works excellently for all 3 domains and at any scale.
-It’s fast to set up, clean like nothing else we know and works in the real world and economically so.
+It’s fast to set up, clean like nothing else we know, and works in the real world and economically so.
 And it’s rather cheap compared to oil.

 That will be the major selling point.
 Price.

 I remember a discussion I once had in the Caribbean on the potential use of LNG on small islands.
 We discussed small island distribution solutions when someone stood up and said that his poor island could not afford LNG.
 It’s too expensive.
 I asked how his island produced power so far and he said that they used diesel generators.
-I replied that if his island can afford diesel, it sure can afford LNG as its cheaper.
+I replied that if his island can afford diesel, it sure can afford LNG as it is cheaper.

 And the current overhang of LNG plus pipeline gas will make sure that it remains that way for quite a while.